aws-powertools/powertools-lambda-typescript/docs/core/logger.md

 ## Key features

-* Capture key fields from Lambda context, cold start and structures logging output as JSON
+* Capture key fields from Lambda context, cold start and structure logging output as JSON
-* Log Lambda context when instructed (disabled by default)
+* Log Lambda event when instructed (disabled by default)
-* Log sampling prints all logs for a percentage of invocations (disabled by default)
+* Log sampling prints all the logs for a percentage of invocations (disabled by default)
 * Append additional keys to structured log at any point in time

 ## Getting started